Podcast Bros: Inside the Movement That Replaced Mainstream Media

 Type 5 — The Investigator

-Ferriss proves that two people with the same Enneagram type can build completely different things.
+Same Enneagram type as Lex, completely different expression.
 Where Lex’s 5 asks “why does this exist?”, Ferriss asks “how does this work, and how can I use it?”
 Lex wants to understand the world as an act of love.
 Ferriss wants to understand it as an act of mastery.

 His podcast treats every guest as a system to reverse-engineer.
 The signature questions—“What do the first 60 minutes of your morning look like?”
 “What’s the book you’ve gifted the most?”—are diagnostic tools.
 Each answer reveals a piece of the guest’s operating system, and Ferriss assembles those pieces into a model his audience can replicate.